What is Shea Butter?

 9. Increases Collagen Production

-Shea butter contains triterpenes, which can prevent the breakdown of collagen, reducing fine lines and plumping the skin.
+Shea butter contains triterpenes, which can prevent collagen breakdown, reducing fine lines and plumping the skin.

 10. Promotes Cell Regeneration

-The moisturizing and antioxidant properties of shea butter support healthy cell turnover, leaving your skin looking fresh and radiant.
+The moisturizing and antioxidant properties of shea butter support healthy cell renewal, leaving your skin looking fresh and radiant.

 11. Reduces Stretch Marks and Scars

-Shea butter can inhibit the growth of scar tissue and promote the growth of healthy cells, which can reduce the visibility of stretch marks and scars.
+Shea butter can inhibit scar tissue growth and promote healthy cell growth, which may reduce the appearance of stretch marks and scars.

-By increasing collagen production and promoting new cell growth, shea butter can combat photoaging and reduce fine lines.
+By boosting collagen production and promoting new cell growth, shea butter can fight photoaging and reduce fine lines.

 13. May Prevent Hair Breakage

-Although not extensively researched, shea butter's properties are similar to other West African plants known for strengthening hair.
+Although not extensively studied yet, the properties of shea butter are similar to other West African plants known for strengthening hair.

 14. Helps Treat Dandruff